RainbowFox101/TEMPLATE-webapp/README.md

    * four
  * Removed thing
  * + If you want to be fancy, you can add plus signs to indicate additions and
- * - Minus signs to indicate things you removed
+ * - minus signs to indicate things you removed, but be careful with the markdown

 ### Version 1.0
 This is our initial release.
 We hope you enjoy it!

+## Credits
+* Joe Schmoe
+* Bob Smith
+* Susan Johnson